qwint/pseudoregalia-archipelago/README.md

 # Mod Installation
 Note: If you are installing on Steam Deck, please read [the Steam Deck installation instructions](https://github.com/qwint/pseudoregalia-archipelago/blob/main/docs/steam_deck_installation.md) instead.
-1. [Go to the Releases page](https://github.com/qwint/pseudoregalia-archipelago/releases/latest) and download the latest version of `pseudoregalia-archipelago.zip` and `pseudoregalia.apworld`.
+1. [Go to the Releases page](https://github.com/qwint/pseudoregalia-archipelago/releases/latest) and download the latest version of `pseudoregalia-archipelago.zip`.
 2. In Steam/steamapps/common, make a copy of your Pseudoregalia folder and rename it "Pseudoregalia_AP" (or whatever else you like).
    * You can add the new `pseudoregalia.exe` as a "Non-Steam Game" in Steam to access it easily from Steam and to maintain Steam Input compatibility (which may be required for some controllers)
    * If you would like to play on full gold version, down patch using the beta code `fullgoldjump` in Steam before copying the folder.
 You can make an AP folder for both versions if you want to be able to play on both.